 When you’re just thinking about your plan, it’s not concrete, it’s just floating somewhere inside your mind.
 But the very moment you put it on paper, you make it concrete, you make it a part of your future reality.

-Career Growth Vs. Career Development
+Career Development FAQ

 How Does Career Development Work?